FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 8:** The EWC shall have a discord channel in the Stapleton County Discord Server where they will conduct all debates and votes.
 The votes shall be chaired by the director, or in their absence the County Executive.
 This channel may be public or private.
 All votes must be publicized by the director, or in their absence the County Executive.
 The District Attorney, if not a member of the EWC, shall be able to see this channel to ensure the lawful conduct of the EWC.
 If the District Attorney is a member of the EWC they shall appoint someone to ensure the lawful conduct of the EWC who must be able to see the channel.

-**SECTIOn 9:** The director of the EWC will be appointed by the EWC by any member of the EWC except the County Executive.
+**SECTION 9:** The director of the EWC will be appointed by the EWC by any member of the EWC except the County Executive.
 The County Executive cannot be the director.
 If the director is elected County Executive they automatically vacate their position.

 **SECTION 10:** The EWC shall be able to remove the director from their position by a simple majority vote.
 If the director is removed they will stay a normal member of the EWC.